Back to Blog

 Businesses making international payments face risks that differ from personal remittance in scale, complexity, and impact.

-Frequently Asked Questions About International Money Transfer Risks
+Frequently Asked Questions

+Is it safe to send money internationally online?
 Sending money internationally online is safe when you use a licensed, regulated provider with strong security measures such as encryption and two-factor authentication.
 Major providers like Wise, Remitly, and Western Union are regulated by financial authorities and required to safeguard customer funds.
-Risks increase when using unlicensed platforms, sharing credentials, or responding to unsolicited payment requests.
+Risks increase significantly when using unlicensed platforms or responding to unsolicited payment requests.

-Yes, international wire transfers are a common vehicle for scams because they are fast, cross-border, and extremely difficult to reverse once completed.
-Scammers use social engineering to convince victims to wire money for fake emergencies, prizes, or business payments.
-The FTC reports that wire transfers are among the top payment methods requested by fraudsters.
+Can you get scammed through an international wire transfer?
+Yes.
+International wire transfers are a common vehicle for scams because they are fast, cross-border, and extremely difficult to reverse once completed.
+The FTC reports that wire transfers rank among the top payment methods requested by fraudsters.
 Never wire money to someone you have not met in person.

-Learn more about wire transfer scams.
+Can you recover money from an international money transfer scam?
 Recovering money from an international transfer scam is difficult but sometimes possible if you act within hours of sending.
 Contact your provider and bank immediately to request a recall or freeze.
-Uncollected funds can sometimes be recovered.
 File reports with the FTC, IC3, and your national fraud authority.
 Success rates are low for completed transfers, especially to jurisdictions with limited bilateral law enforcement cooperation.

+Are bank transfers safer than money transfer apps?
 Bank transfers and licensed money transfer apps offer comparable safety, as both are regulated by financial authorities and required to safeguard customer funds.
-Banks offer institutional trust and deposit insurance backing (FDIC in the US, FSCS in the UK), while major fintech apps like Wise and Remitly hold equivalent money transmitter licenses and employ bank-grade encryption.
 The key distinction is not bank versus app but licensed versus unlicensed.
+Major fintech providers like Wise and Remitly hold equivalent money transmitter licenses and employ bank-grade encryption.

-You can verify a money transfer service is legitimate by checking its registration with financial regulators.
+How do I know if a money transfer service is legitimate?
+Verify registration with financial regulators.
 In the US, search the NMLS Consumer Access database or FinCEN's MSB registrant list.
 In the UK, check the FCA Register.
 Also look for a physical address, a published complaint resolution process, and independent reviews on third-party platforms.
-Be wary of services with no verifiable license, no customer support contact, or reviews that appear exclusively on their own website.
+Any service that cannot be found on a regulator's database should not be used.

-Sending money internationally via cryptocurrency carries significant risks including complete irreversibility, price volatility, wallet theft, exchange hacks, and no regulatory consumer protection if funds are lost or stolen.
+What are the risks of sending money via cryptocurrency?
+Cryptocurrency transfers carry significant risks including complete irreversibility, price volatility, wallet theft, exchange hacks, and no regulatory consumer protection if funds are lost.
 Unlike licensed transfer providers, crypto transactions have no dispute resolution, no refund mechanism, and no government-backed insurance.
-Stablecoins reduce volatility risk but not security or regulatory risks.
 Only use crypto for transfers if you fully understand wallet security and accept the possibility of total loss.

 Conclusion

+Three takeaways matter most.
+First, the irreversibility of most international transfers makes prevention far more effective than recovery.
+Verifying before you send is always easier than pursuing funds after they are gone.
 Second, using licensed, regulated providers with strong security measures eliminates the majority of risk.
 The difference between a regulated provider and an unlicensed one is the difference between protection and exposure.
+Third, recognizing red flags including urgency, secrecy, unsolicited contact, and requests for untraceable payment methods is your strongest defense against scams.

 Share: